webplatform/docs/css/properties/text-align/index.md

 {{API_Name}}
 {{Summary_Section|The text-align CSS property describes how inline content like text is aligned in its parent block element. text-align does not control the alignment of block elements itself, only their inline content.}}
 {{CSS Property
-|Initial value=start, or a nameless value that acts as left if direction is ltr, right if direction is rtl if start is not supported by the browser.
+|Initial value=start, or a nameless value that acts as left if direction is ltr, right if direction is rtl, if start is not supported by the browser.
 |Applies to=block containers
 |Inherited=Yes
 |Media=visual